jaakkopasanen/ABX/README.md

 - `options` list the audio clips.
 The clips will be randomly shuffled in each test iteration.
 - `repeat` tells how many iterations of the test should be done.

+`email` specifies the email address where the results should be sent to.
+This is optional and can be omitted if you don't wish to collect the results.
+The results will be provided as JSON documents.

 ## Deployment
 Read on if you're interested in deploying and hosting ABX yourself.